Tropical Storm Prapiroon (2024)

-Severe Tropical Storm Prapiroon (พระพิรุณ), known in the Philippines as Tropical Depression Butchoy, was a compact tropical cyclone that made landfall in Hainan and Vietnam in late July 2024.
-The fourth named storm of the annual typhoon season, Prapiroon was first identified as an area of persistent convection southeast of Manila on July 15.
+Severe Tropical Storm Prapiroon, (Note: The name Prapiroon (Thai: พระพิรุณ, [pʰraʔ˦˥ pʰi˦˥(ʔ) run˧]) was contributed by Thailand and refers to Varuna, a Hindu god of sea and rain, in Thai.) known in the Philippines as Tropical Depression Butchoy, was a compact tropical cyclone that made landfall in Hainan and Vietnam in late-July 2024.
+The fourth named storm of the 2024 Pacific typhoon season.
+Prapiroon was first identified as an area of persistent convection southeast of Manila on July 15.
 Several days later, the low-pressure system moved into the South China Sea.
-While tracking northwestward along the southern periphery of a mid-level subtropical ridge, the system intensified into a tropical storm and was named Prapiroon by the Japan Meteorological Agency (JMA) around 00:00 UTC on July 21.
+While tracking northwestward along the southern periphery of a mid-level subtropical ridge, the system intensified into a tropical storm and was given the name Prapiroon by the Japan Meteorological Agency (JMA) around 00:00 UTC on July 21.

 A few hours later, wind shear and dry air entrainment began to affect the storm.
 Despite these conditions, deep convection developed near the center during the next six hours, resulting in a compact structure as it approached Hainan.
 Prapiroon made landfall near Wanning, Hainan, with winds of 50 kn.
 After landfall, the storm maintained a well-defined eye while crossing central Hainan, leading the JMA to upgrade it to a severe tropical storm at 00:00 UTC on July 23.
 On July 22, the JMA estimated peak 10-minute sustained winds of 55 kn and a minimum barometric pressure of 985 hPa.
 Later the same day, Prapiroon made a second landfall in Quảng Ninh, Vietnam, becoming the first tropical cyclone to strike the country in 640 days.
 The JMA indicated that the storm dissipated on July 25.